Zhou-Ao/Zhou-Ao.github.io/_posts/blog/2014-12-05-Back to the Past and Start Blogging (I).md

 ---
 layout: blog
-title: Back to the Past, and Start Blogging (I)
+title: Back to the Past and Start Blogging (I)
 description: Step-by-step instructions to establish a blog website hosted by Github Pages and using Jekyll with functional tools, such as code highlight, mathematic expressions rendering and full-text search.
 category: blog
 ---